Rshokar/Multi-Cast-Network/README.md

 To get started with the project, make sure you have the following:

 - Git and GitHub account
-- Python installed
-- Pip installed
-- Npx installed
-- Expo installed
+- Visual Studio Code is installed

 ### Cloning the repository: